playfulprogramming/playfulprogramming/content/blog/crash-course-to-two-factor-authentication/index.md

 ## Javascript Implementation

-We will need to do some initial setup before we can implement 2FA in our Node.js application.
-First, we need to install the `passport-2fa-totp` module.
-This module implements the TOTP algorithm and integrates it with Passport.
-Next, we need to install the `Google Authenticator` mobile app.
-This app will generate the TOTP codes that we will use to verify the user's identity.
-Finally, we need to configure our Passport strategy and our routes.
+We will need to do some initial setup before we can implement 2FA in our `Node.js` application.
+We're going to use the Google Authentication Strategy.
+This strategy uses the TOTP algorithm to generate a unique code every 30 seconds.
+We will input this code into an input field on our login form.
+If the code is valid, we will be redirected to the home page.
+If the code is invalid, we will be redirected to the login page.

-> You will need a google account to use the Google Authenticator app.
+### Step 1: Create a Google Account (Optional)

+We'll need have or create a google account.

+### Step 2: Install Google Authenticator (Optional)

-- `Google Authenticator` is a mobile app that generates TOTP codes.
-It is available for both [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) and [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8).
+Install the `Google Authenticator` mobile app.
+[Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) and [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8).

-- `passport-2fa-totp` is a Node.js module that implements the TOTP algorithm and integrates it with [Passport](https://www.npmjs.com/package/passport-2fa-totp)
+> This app will generate the TOTP codes that we will use to verify the user's identity.

-### Install Dependencies
+### Step 3: Install Passport Dependencies

-In a terminal window, navigate to the root directory of your Node.js application and run the following command:
+In an existing Node.js project we'll need to install Passport Dependencies

 ```bash
 npm install passport-2fa-totp
 ```

-### Configure Passport
+### Step 4: Configure Passport.

-Next we need to configure our Passport strategy.
-We will use the `passport-2fa-totp` module to implement the TOTP algorithm.
 Create a new file called `passport.js` in the root directory of your Node.js application.
 Then, add the following code to the file:

 ```js
 var GoogleAuthenticator = require('passport-2fa-totp').GoogeAuthenticator;